cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Enhancement of the brute-force analysis for symmetric ciphers:
-  Another column was added to also show the key which goes with the current columns of entropy of cleartext, cleartext and ciphertext.
+  Another column was added to also show the key which goes with the current columns of entropy of plaintext, plaintext and ciphertext.

 - If the result in the dialog primality testing says, that the given number